How can we Help?

 • We take a gentle approach to teeth extractions and will ensure you’re as comfortable as possible

 At Dental Reflections, our aim is to restore and save your teeth whenever possible, with procedures like dental fillings or root canal treatment.
-However, in some cases a tooth cannot be saved and the best option is to remove it, for example if decay extends deep under the gum, if the tooth is cracked or if severe periodontal disease is occurring.
-In these situations, our team provide painless tooth extractions in the comfort of our dental clinic in Joondalup, Western Australia.
+However, in some cases a tooth cannot be saved, and the best option is to remove it, for example if decay extends deep under the gum, if the tooth is cracked or if severe periodontal disease is occurring.

 To cover the tooth extraction socket, gums will heal in just a few weeks.
 We recommend our patients to eat soft or liquid food for a few days following a tooth extraction.
 For the first 24 to 48 hours after a tooth extraction, the blood clot forming is very fragile.
 Try to avoid chewing directly onto the area to avoid discomfort.
 Avoid rinsing, spitting, drinking hot drinks or alcohol, smoking or using a straw while drinking.
 This will put pressure on the blood clot and it may displace.
 This is called a dry socket.